andre-kuzminykh/manager/Spec_eng.md

 leaving the chat.
 Tasks land in a shared Google Sheet in real time, and people get plans and reminders pushed into their Slack DMs.

-The product covers the full task lifecycle: capture → triage → schedule → execute → report.
-No separate UI, no second tool to learn.

 ## 2. Why it exists

 Most teams already coordinate work in Slack threads, voice notes, and DMs.
-Tasks discussed there get forgotten because moving them into Jira / Notion / Asana is friction nobody pays.
+Tasks discussed there get forgotten because moving them into Jira is friction nobody pays.
 This bot removes the
 friction:

 - It **captures the task in place** (mention, shortcut, voice, or